News & Events

 Quantum register reaches 1200 neutral atoms in continuous operation

-A team of researchers from the MCQST and MQV, led by MPQ groups in collaboration with the quantum computing start-up planqc, has succeeded in running a register of 1200 atoms continuously for over an hour – a breakthrough on the way to scalable quantum computers.
+A team from MCQST and MQV, led by MPQ groups in collaboration with start-up planqc, has succeeded in running a register of 1200 atoms continuously for over an hour – a breakthrough on the way to scalable quantum computers.

 Describing chaotic systems